-- Facilities Management will enact their extreme weather plan. - Administration will decide whether the University will remain open or classes cancelled.
-Essential employees are still expected to report to work if at all possible (Security, Switchboard, and Facilities Management). - Property damage or losses will be reported to Facilities Management and Director of Campus Card Services and Purchasing.
+- Physical Plant will enact their extreme weather plan. - Administration will decide whether the University will remain open or classes cancelled.
+Essential employees are still expected to report to work if at all possible (Security, Switchboard, and Physical Plant). - Property damage or losses will be reported to the Physical Plant and Director of Purchasing and One Card Services.